Memories of Guanajuato (coffee with a drug dealer)

 After that, we called it a night and went home.

 The next day was spent engaging in more tourism, but this time aided by Erick’s ex-girlfriend, which meant that seeing tourist things was now laced with social tension.
-I can report, from this experience, that social tension does not add much to tourism.
+I can report that social tension does not add much to tourism.

-The afternoon was dragging on, an art gallery merging into a university merging into me sleeping on some steps outside some sort of theatre.
+The afternoon dragged on, an art gallery merging into a university merging into me sleeping on some steps outside some sort of theatre.
 Then, as we wandered through a market set up on one of Guanajuato’s cobbled streets, Erick’s Ex noticed someone she knew.
 The man in question had a straggly beard, numerous bracelets and a rucksack from which numerous pairs of shoes hung.
-He was chatting to a tattooed person in rapid Spanish (as pretty much everyone in Mexico does), until we were all introduced, whereupon he started to converse with me in English.
+He was chatting to a tattooed person in rapid Spanish, until we were all introduced, whereupon he started to converse with me in English.

 “Hi!”
 He greeted me with a large grin, “Where are you from?”

 We went round the usual exchange of pleasantries, and he revealed that he too was travelling, though only through his own country.
-He had been on the go for the last six months, which did make me feel a little paltry with my three weeks of travelling experience, but I will admit that I liked the chap.
-He had bracelets, and a beard, and better still I would have said that my beard was actually superior to his.
+He had been on the go for the last six months, which made my three weeks of travelling experience seem a little paltry, but I liked the chap.
+He had bracelets, and a beard.
+In fact, I would have said that my beard was actually superior to his.
 I definitely liked this guy.

 The conversation progressed, and I decided to get a bit of blogging done while my three amigos sat chatting in Spanish.
 Eventually, our new friend, who had written down his contact details in my journal as “Capt’n Sajaro Pulos” popped off to the bathroom, and I decided that the time was ripe for a little bit of feedback on the guy.